syk-hub/Forecasting-US-Retail-Sales/README.md

 ![ARIMA Residual](images/Residuals_from_ARIMA(1,1,0)(1,1,2)[12].png)

+The ARIMA(1,1,0)(1,1,2)[12] model demonstrates the best fit, with the lowest RMSE of 7746.13 and minimal residual autocorrelation, making it the most robust for forecasting retail sales.
+It effectively handles both trend and seasonal variations, although the Ljung-Box test still shows some remaining autocorrelation.
+Given its flexibility and ability to capture complex data patterns, the ARIMA model is the most reliable choice for this dataset.

 ## Key Results
 - The ARIMA model performed the best, demonstrating how retail sales trends returned to predicted values after the COVID-19 disturbances.
 - ETS offered a reasonable performance but exhibited some residual autocorrelation.